 Hydrological Outlook UK is the first operational SHF system for the UK and was the product that participants were most familiar with, likely due to its partnership set-up (Prudhomme et al., 2017).
-All groups indicated that the regional focus of the maps i.e., the whole Thames basin, and lack of resolution and certainty as to the trajectory of the upcoming hydrological

-- 20 conditions, limited their ability to make informed decisions.
+All teams indicated that the regional focus of the maps i.e., the whole Thames basin, and lack of resolution and certainty as to the trajectory of the upcoming hydrological conditions, limited their ability to make informed decisions.
 No participants however, ignored or dismissed the information despite there being no perceived risk.
 All agreed that on a day-to-day basis, Hydrological Outlook UK serves as a useful outlook tool when supplemented with additional sources of information including water situation reports (UK Gov., 2018) and other hydro-meteorological forecasts.
-As of 2017, exactly how the water sector uses Hydrological Outlook UK in practice had yet to be assessed (Bell et al., 2017) and here we provide a first step towards answering this question. - 25 Stage 2 (EFAS-Seasonal) also represented an operational forecasting system designed to run at the scale of the whole Thames basin akin to Hydrological Outlook UK.
+As of 2017, exactly how the water sector uses Hydrological Outlook UK in practice had yet to be assessed (Bell et al., 2017) and here we provide a first step towards answering this question.

+- 25 Stage 2 (EFAS-Seasonal) also represented an operational forecasting system designed to run at the scale of the whole Thames basin akin to Hydrological Outlook UK.
 The forecasts however, were presented at a catchment level on a month by month basis to provide a more localised outlook.
 This finer spatio-temporal resolution allowed participants to supplement the SHF with their knowledge of local hydrogeology and other risk factors to identify those catchments where attention would likely be most needed.
 This led to increased levels of communication within organisations, even though the overall - 30 hydrological outlook was very similar to that observed at Stage 1 (uncertain but with indication towards normal-high flows).
 The use of large scale (regional or global) operational forecasting products that trigger worthwhile actions at the local level has been demonstrated at shorter lead-times (e.g. de Perez et al., 2016).
 While the development of higher resolution seasonal meteorological forecasts and better representation of the coupled system and initial conditions are expected to lead to improvements in SHF (Lewis et al., 2015; Bell et al., 2017; Arnal et al., 2018), we pose the open question about whether operational systems such as Hydrological Outlook UK already have the potential to support better communication and decision-making if they could be presented at a more local scale?
-This would require careful communication of the uncertainty,

-- 5 reliability and skill of the forecast, and how to do this effectively is a topic of current interest in meteorological and hydrological forecasting (e.g. Ramos et al., 2013; Vaughan et al., 2016; Fry et al., 2017).
+This would require careful communication of the uncertainty, reliability and skill of the forecast, and how to do this effectively is a topic of current interest (e.g. Ramos et al., 2013; Vaughan et al., 2016; Fry et al., 2017).
 Although communicating uncertainty was not a specific focus of our activity, one key message from the focus group was that "uncertainty is expected" with SHF and water sector users would engage with a local forecast, even if they chose not to act on it.
-As pointed out by Viel et al., (2016), "low skill" is not the same as "no skill" and a SHF which may have minimal value from the perspective of a scientific researcher, - 10 can sometimes elicit significant interest from the view of a water sector user who is familiar with the area.
-Importantly, it should also be noted that although no measures of forecast skill and quality were included in our activity, participants only expressed a need to verify the quality of the forecasts at Stage 3.
-In discussions as to why this was the case, the forecasters and groundwater hydrologists stated that holding internal briefings and increasing awareness of 'at risk' catchments are suitable low-cost actions when dealing with a SHF that indicates some degree of risk, even if the information is uncertain and - 15 unverified.
-At Stage 3, to obtain such a confident SHF was well-beyond current operational standards, thus its reliability was questioned.
-Participants did agree however, that even in the absence of information on forecast quality, a sharper, more confident forecast that indicated high potential flood risk would be more likely to provoke a response than a dispersive one, even if the maximum of the forecast ensemble indicated values of comparable magnitude in both cases.
+As pointed out by Viel et al., (2016), "low skill" is not the same as "no skill" and a SHF which may have minimal value from the perspective of a scientific researcher, can sometimes elicit significant interest from

+10 the view of a water sector user who is familiar with the area.